 He stayed involved in Formula 1 as a test driver for Honda and Brawn GP in 2008 and 2009 while in 2012 acted as a tutor to Williams’ young drivers Bruno Senna and Pastor Maldonado.

-After many years, Wurz returned to Circuit de la Sarthe in 2008 with Team Peugeot Total to finish 5th in 24 Hours of Le Mans.
-The following season he scored his second victory there, driving Peugeot 908 HDI FAP alongside Mark Gene and David Brabham.
+After many years, Wurz returned to Circuit de la Sarthe in 2008 with Team Peugeot Total to finish fifth at 24-hour race.
+The following season he scored his second victory there, driving Peugeot 908 HDI FAP alongside Marc Gene and David Brabham.
 That was his last triumph at Le Mans but in the following years, Wurz scored some notable results, driving for Peugeot and Toyota factory teams.

 Since 2012 Alexander Wurz has a contract with Toyota Racing to drive one of their cars in the FIA World Endurance Championship.
 In his first season in the WEC Wurz scored three wins together with Nicolas Lapierre and Kazuki Nakajima to finish 3rd in the overall standings.
 In the following two years, he finished 4th and 5th while in 2015 Wurz was 6th, failing to win a single race for the first time.

 In a meantime, Wurz has won many famous endurance races, like 1000 km of Spa, 12 hours of Sebring or Petit Le Mans at Road Atlanta, establishing himself as one of the most accomplished drivers in the last decade.